 We drastically reduce the size of the decision space by instead considering the number of robots at each location at each time step with $n_T n_L$ integer variables.
 We then present methods for analyzing interactions between robots (e.g., sharing edges or providing overwatch) to maintain the same utility of the larger decision space, while eliminating the exponential growth.
 This formulation obfuscates the paths of each individual robot in the \ac{MILP} problem, though we detail in Sec.~\ref{sec:allocator} how they can be assigned afterwards.
 Additionally, in the formulation of the optimization problem, we ensure that the paths follow the topology of the graph through sequential flow constraints considering the movement of all robots.

 With this formulation, we embed the multi-robot interactions directly in the edge weights of our \ac{DTG}.
 In particular, we consider benefits from moving in formations and as a team to directly scale with the number of robots on an edge; thus our choice of decision variable greatly simplifies these calculations.
 For interactions through overwatch opportunities, we define costs and constraints for each overwatch opportunity that depend on the number of robots at the overwatch nodes and related edges to reduce the cost of traversing those edges.
-Fully defining each of these possible interactions when instead enumerating variables for each robot would significantly increase the problem's complexity.
+If we instead enumerated variables for each robot, fully defining each of these possible interactions would significantly increase the problem's complexity.
 Our choice of decision variables is pivotal to keeping the problem computationally tractable in a complex decision space.